ryhkml/nix-home-manager/README.md

 # Nix Home Manager

-The nix home manager configuration i use.
-This is my never ending journey in keeping things smooth and fun.
+The nix home manager configuration i use is my never-ending journey to keep things smooth and fun.

 ## Installation